-Failure to maintain the application's final score from initial application to final application will result in the following penalties to the Applicant, Owner, Developer, and other applicable Development Team members at the sole discretion of IHCDA.
+Failure to maintain the application's final score from initial application to final application may will result in the following penalties, including but not limited to a fine and/or suspension.
+The penalty will apply to the Applicant, Owner, Developer, and other applicable Development Team members at the sole discretion of IHCDA.

 - A one-year suspension of the Applicant, Owner, Developer, and/or other applicable Development Team members.
 During this time, the suspended entity cannot serve as an Applicant, Owner, Developer, or Co-Developer on a funding application for any IHCDA capital funding sources.
-The suspension begins on the date IHCDA approves the reduction in points. - A fine to the Applicant, Owner, Developer, and/or other applicable Development Team • members equal to \$5,000 per point lost.
+The suspension begins on the date IHCDA approves the reduction in points. - A fine to the Applicant, Owner, Developer, and/or other applicable Development Team members equal to \$5,000 per point lost.